jhughes2112/grav/README.md

-This is a simple Docker image running Grav CMS with the admin plugin under Alpine/Nginx/PHP7.
+This is a very lightweight, simple Docker image running Grav CMS with the admin plugin under Alpine/Nginx/PHP7.

-Although this was branched from evns/grav, I have removed the ACME Lets Encrypt parts, the environment variables that configure the admin user, and indeed the entire startup script.
+Although this was branched from evns/grav, there's nothing really remaining of those features.
+I have removed the ACME Lets Encrypt parts, the environment variables that configure the admin user, and indeed the entire startup script.
 It had bugs and I don't want ACME stuff cluttering up my Grav container (using Kubernetes, there are better ways).
+The server does not run as "root", instead it runs as "nobody".
+That also means it cannot bind to port 80, so all traffic comes into the container on port 8000.

 For more info on Grav, visit the [Grav Website](https://getgrav.org/).